 On behalf of the American College of Physicians (ACP), I am writing to convey our appreciation for your leadership in preventing some brand-name drug-companies from using statutorily required Food and Drug Administration (FDA) risk and safety programs to stifle other companies' development of generic and biosimilar versions of brand-name drugs.
-We applaud your bipartisan effort in drafting the Creating and Restoring Equal Access to Equivalent Samples (CREATES) Act of 2016 and support the intent of the June 2, 2016, draft of the bill in trying to improve patient access to prescription drugs and biological products, which we recognize as a growing need as consumer pharmaceutical costs continue to rise.
+We applaud your bipartisan effort in drafting the Creating and Restoring Equal Access to Equivalent Samples (CREATES) Act of 2017, H.R.
+2212, and strongly support the bill's intent to improve patient access to prescription drugs and biological products, which we recognize as a growing need as consumer pharmaceutical costs continue to rise.

 The ACP is the largest medical specialty organization and the second-largest physician group in the United States.
-ACP members include 143,000 internal medicine physicians (internists), related subspecialists, and medical students.
+ACP members include 148,000 internal medicine physicians (internists), related subspecialists, and medical students.
 Internal medicine physicians are specialists who apply scientific knowledge and clinical expertise to the diagnosis, treatment, and compassionate care of adults across the spectrum from health to complex illness.

 Unfortunately, there have been anti-competitive practices by a few manufacturers of brandname drugs to prevent or delay other companies from developing alternative lower-cost products.
 These few brand-name manufacturers utilize the FDA's Risk Evaluation and Mitigation Strategies (REMS) process and its accompanying Elements to Assure Safe Use (ETASU) requirements in a manner that prevents development of lower-cost alternatives.
-In some instances, the REMS process and ETASU requirements have been used to deny availability of drug samples and participation in FDA safety protocols.
+In some instances, the REMS process and ETASU requirements have been used to deny availability of drug samples and impede participation in FDA safety protocols.
 Using the REMS process and ETASU requirements in this way by a few brand-name drug companies keeps lower-cost generics and biosimilars off of the market, thereby decreasing patient access to lower-cost medications.